 Many people travel to Seoul specifically to go shopping.
 This bustling city offers traditional local items as well as Korean cosmetics and trendy fashion.
 Although shopping malls are spread throughout the city, some of the most popular shopping areas are found around Myeong-dong and Dongdaemun.

 Athens is a great destination for shopping.
 Most neighborhoods have a shopping street but head to Ermou Street for some of the city's best shopping.

-Both Athens and Seoul are family-friendly destinations.
+Both Athens and Seoul are high quality family-friendly destinations.

 You'll find plenty of family-friendly things to do in Athens.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.

 Seoul is a very family-friendly place to visit.
 The city has a wide range of kid-friendly activities, ranging from the easy choices like amusement parks and children's museums, to the less obvious like kid-friendly cafes and markets.
 There are many entertainment options packed into a small space, so kids and adults alike will stay entertained.

 Seoul is great for couples.
 Also, Athens is not as popular, but is still a nice city for romance.

 Seoul is a great city if you're traveling as a couple.
 Couples enjoy the beautiful viewpoints, outdoor parks, and diverse restaurants.
 There are also many beautiful luxury hotels where couples can enjoy a romantic getaway.